VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/options.md

 ![setOptions Function](img/function.png)

 This whole text area is basically a body of the function that you write for the execution.
 This function takes in many parameters from Grafana.
-See the full list in the table below.
+See the complete list in the table below.

-The only one parameter that is passed from this function to the `setOption()` is `options`.
-See the 'return' statement on the picture above.
+The only parameter that is passed from this function to the `setOption()` is `options`.
+See the 'return' statement in the picture above.

 ## Parameters